Hybrid driver true wireless earbuds with great sound quality and attractive design, but lack extra features.

 However, the Bluetooth range could be better and can get easily disrupted by other wireless devices.

-There’s no companion app to tweak the sound, and our right earbud had a noticeable dip between 4-5kHz, which could mean a lack of proper quality control.
+Also, our right earbud had a noticeable dip between 4-5kHz, which could mean a lack of proper quality control.

 All in all, are the earbuds worth $80?
 What are their most compelling features and should you consider them?
 Find out in our SoundPEATS H1 review below.